-Marlston House prepares girls for Common Entrance and Scholarship exams at the age of 13 to leading senior Independent Schools.
-Some girls join their senior schools at 11 or 12 years of age depending on the entry requirements.
-We have never been a feeder for a particular senior Independent school because we believe that the choice of a school should suit the attributes of the child.
+Brockhurst & Marlston House prepares pupils for Common Entrance and Scholarship exams at the age of 13 to leading senior Independent Schools.
+We have never been a feeder for a particular senior school because we believe that the choice of a school should suit the attributes of the child.
 Consequently, our pupils go on to a very wide range of schools according to their abilities.
-A notably high proportion win academic, music, art, drama and sports awards on entry and a list of recent successes can be found on our web site.
+A high proportion win academic, music, art, drama and sports awards on entry and a list of recent successes can be found on our web site.

-Marlston House teaches a very wide curriculum which encompasses a generous allocation in every girl’s timetable for Music, Art, Drama and Sport.
-All girls study English, Mathematics, Science, French, IT and Design Technology, History, Geography and Scripture from the outset, and are introduced to Latin in Year 5 and another modern foreign language thereafter.
+The school teaches a very wide curriculum which encompasses a generous allocation in every pupil’s timetable for Music, Art, Drama and Physical Education.
+All pupils study English, Mathematics, Science, French, Technology, History, Geography and Scripture from the outset, and are introduced to Latin in Year 5 and another modern foreign language thereafter.
+Pupils sitting for scholarships are also taught ancient Greek and in addition Mandarin is offered as an optional further language.

-Girls sitting for scholarships are also taught Greek.
-The school has a well-equipped ICT suite, and computing including programming and robotics is taught to all girls as a subject in its own right as well as being used in other subjects as an aid to learning.
+The school has a well-equipped ICT suite, and computing, including programming and robotics, is taught to all pupils as a subject in its own right as well as being used in other subjects as an aid to learning.

 Considerable advantage is taken of field trips and outings both locally and further afield including to France and to the school’s field studies centre on Exmoor.